Happy Happy Nester

 Digital Food Scale

 Some of the ingredients need to be measured with a scale.
-So you’ll definitely need this tool to make this recipe.
+So you’ll need this tool to make this recipe.

 Bon Appetit!